Her name is Cindy. Cindy von Wheelbarrow.

 We’re sorry that we broke your arm, Cindy

-Earlier this summer, we built a cob oven (and wrote about the whole process for Edible Upcountry magazine).
+Earlier this summer, we built a wood-fired cob oven (you can read about how to make your own wood-fired oven here).
 The oven’s base was built out of one ton of stone and another ton of sand and gravel.

 Sure, we could have hauled all of these items from the driveway ourselves, but it would have taken a long time and probably left us crippled.
 Even though she was already missing a few bolts by this point in her life, Cindy raised her hand and volunteered to haul all of these materials on her back so that we wouldn’t have to.
 All we had to do was load her up and give her a gentle push.
 She’d take care of the rest.

 Cindy performed admirably at this task, at least until Aaron—in a foolish attempt to speed up the cob oven construction process—loaded Cindy up with a bit more stone than she could handle.

 Cindy never cried out in pain, but when her right arm snapped in half, we knew she was in trouble.

 Nevertheless, Cindy kept going.
 With Aaron placing one hand on her good arm and the other on her rusty shoulder, she finished the cob oven project.
 It was probably the single-most heroic thing we’ve ever seen from a wheelbarrow.